 On 8 December 2020, we inaugurated the Still I Rise International School in Nairobi, thanks to the support of many friends and donors.

-Our school is located Mathare, Nairobi, a strategic area to welcome the city’s forgotten children.
-Mathare is one of the most disadvantaged slums in the world and it stands in between the districts of Pangani, Eastleigh and Huruma, some of the areas with the highest refugee density.
+Our school is located in Mathare, Nairobi, an area strategically chosen to welcome the city’s forgotten children.
+Mathare is one of the most disadvantaged slums in the world and it stands in between the districts of Pangani, Eastleigh and Huruma, some of the areas with a very high density of refugees.

 We offer our 150 students a high-quality international curriculum.
 We create opportunities and promote development not only for our students but for the entire community.
-Through cultural events, exposure for the students and work opportunities for the parents will be our primary focus.
+We hold cultural events which expose student efforts as well as supporting parents to find work.

 The main focus of the project is the involvement of the local community.
-The staff will be made up of the best local professionals and teachers with the support of a selection of international teachers.
+The staff is made up of the best local professionals and teachers with the support of a selection of international teachers.

-In June 2021, the school joined the prestigious International Baccalaureate (IB) circuit, a high standard reserved for some of the best schools on the planet!
+In June 2021, the school joined the prestigious International Baccalaureate (IB) circuit, as an IB Candidate School: a high standard reserved for some of the best schools on the planet!

 Kenya is a safe haven for hundreds of thousands of refugees.
 Somalis, Sudanese, Congolese flock to the borders, where they survive trapped in some of the largest refugee camps in the world.